STEllAR-GROUP/blaze_tensor/README.md

 - `blaze::DilatedSubvector<...>`: a view representing a sub-vector of any Blaze vector-like data structure with an additional 'dilation' (step-size between the elements of the underlying vector)
+- `blaze::DilatedSubmatrix<...>`: a view representing a sub-matrix of any Blaze matrix-like data structure with two additional argumnts: 'rowdilation' and 'columndilation' (step-size between the rows and the columns of the underlying matrix, respectively)

 ### Operations